Upcoming Publications and News

 Well, this happened.
 The 2019 TD Canadian Children’s Literature Awards were held in Toronto on October 15, and The House of One Thousand Eyes won the Amy Mathers Teen Book Award.
-This past spring/summer, the book won the Foreword Indies Book Award (YA), as well as the Next Generation Indie Book Award (YA), and was a finalist for the Arthur Ellis Awards for Excellence in Canadian Crime Writing.
+This past spring/summer, the book won the Foreword Indies Book Award (YA), as well as the Next Generation Indie Book Award (YA) and the Moonbeam Children’s Book Award (Gold, YA), and was a finalist for the Arthur Ellis Awards for Excellence in Canadian Crime Writing.

 Very excited to announce that I am now being represented by Hilary McMahon of Westwood Creative Artists.